jinnovation/resume/data.typ

                 Serve.
 Defined the year-long strategy and subsequent roadmap + delivery.
 Collaborated with applied AI/ML teams to coalesce existing approaches/solutions into cohesive platform based on MLflow, Ray, and Spark, reducing time-to-production for new models by \~50%.
-Defined strategic principles, focuses, and year-long roadmap in close collaboration with platform partner teams in Data and Engineering to achieve general availability in three quarters.
             ],
         )
     ),